PieDAO

 Deploying a new implementation

-Clone the pie-smart-pools repository and checkout master.
+Clone the and checkout master.
 Master contains the latest release which is considered stable and audited for mainnet use.

 copy the contents of env.example to a new file called .env and edit the relevant values inside.
 DO NOT share this file with anyone as it will contain sensitive data.